Adults

 Sunday Forums

-Most Sundays, we gather after worship to learn together!
+Most Sundays, August-May, we gather after worship to learn together!
 Forums are led by pastors, lay leaders, and guest presenters and the topics vary from week to week.
 Sunday Forums take place in Friendship Hall, which is located at the south end of the newer building, right next to the coffee and cookies!
 Forums start around 10:40a and go for 45-60 minutes.

 If you miss a forum and want to watch or listen to it later, you can find recordings of our forums here: Sunday Forums